"The greatest philosopher of the twentieth century may not have been Wittgenstein, or Russell (and he certainly wasn't Heidegger)

 NEW James Franklin talk on 'David Stove, Master of Argument' at the Broken Science Initiative, Arizona, 2023 ...
 Interview, 2022.

 For a quick taste of his style, try his one-page

 'Helps for young authors', from Popper and After.

-Brief accounts of his life and opinions can be found in an
+Brief accounts of his life and opinions can be found in his

 The story of his role in the political troubles in Sydney University